Heroku App Helps Social Enterprises Measure What Matters

 With Heroku, the ability to turn on an add-on right within the Heroku Dashboard is fantastic.
 It’s a new way to develop quickly.
 John Vitelli, Chief Product Architect, B Lab

-Currently, B Lab staff uses an admin console on Salesforce to review and manage certification applications, and they communicate with applicants via email, Community Cloud, and Chatter.
+Currently, B Lab staff uses an admin console on Salesforce to review and manage certification applications, and they communicate with applicants via email and Chatter.
 The organization will eventually transition this process to a proprietary admin console on Heroku.
 They’ll continue to funnel app data into Salesforce to support their business development and CRM processes.

 All data lives in both Heroku Postgres and Salesforce, and the development team needs to sync millions of rows of data between the assessment app on Heroku and the two data stores.
 With such a heavy data load, the team has been particularly impressed with how Heroku Connect makes it easy to seamlessly sync data.